paulh1am/paulh1am.github.io/_projects/Fanfair.md

 <strong>My role:</strong> UX design (mainly in Figma)

-Our team worked with Fanfair to create a minimum viable product version of their mobile app.
-I re-designed their existing prototypes and added new functionality as we iterated on their product vision.
+Our team worked with <a href="https://www.fanfairapp.com/">Fanfair</a> to create a new beta version of their mobile app.
+We re-designed existing prototypes and added new functionality as we iterated on their product vision.
 The beta version of Fanfair is available on <a href="https://apps.apple.com/us/app/fanfair-grow-your-audience/id1610189757">the App Store</a> and for Android.
 <br>
 <hr>